ctag/hp_envy_reviver/README.md

 ![](images/test_fixture_3.jpg)

-Finally the ST-Link is connected via SWD to the dev board, and a serial adapter is added.
+Finally the ST-Link is connected via SWD to the dev board, and a serial (FTDI) adapter is added.
 Eventually I switched out the FTDI adapter for a virtual CDC serial port on the STM's integrated micro-USB.

 ![](images/test_fixture_4.jpg)